hash-anu/AnuDB/README.md

  Since AnuDB written on top of RocksDB, it ensures atomicity, durability and consistency of your documents.
 You can adjust memory/CPU usage of AnuDB based on RocksDB options mentioned in [StorageEngine.cpp](https://github.com/hash-anu/AnuDB/blob/master/src/storage_engine/StorageEngine.cpp)  and [StorageEngine.h](https://github.com/hash-anu/AnuDB/blob/master/src/storage_engine/StorageEngine.h).Based on these configurations, you can get your desired performance results tailored to your specific platform requirements.

+ ### Get Started with AnuDB!

+Ready to try AnuDB for your project?
+Follow these simple steps to get started quickly:

+1. **Install AnuDB**
+   See the [installation guide](#building-from-source) to set up AnuDB on your machine.

+2. **Explore Example Code**
+   Check out our [usage examples](#examples) to understand how to interact with AnuDB.

+3. **Start Building!**
+   Dive right in by using AnuDB in your application and start storing your data with lightning-fast speed.

+4. **Docker Support**
+   AnuDB supports Docker!
+Run AnuDB in a containerized environment with ease.
+See our [Docker setup guide](#docker-support) to get started.

 ## Features

 - **Embedded & Serverless**: Run directly within your application with no separate server process required